When in Rome (1952 film): Plot

-Father John X. Halligan is a Catholic Priest visiting Rome for the 1950 Holy Year.
-On the long voyage from New York City to Genoa, he makes friends with his cabin mate, Joe Brewster.
+Father John X. Halligan is a Catholic priest visiting Rome for the 1950 Holy Year.
+On the long voyage from New York City to Genoa, he makes friends with Joe Brewster, his cabin mate.
 Unknown to Halligan, Brewster is a career criminal wanted by American authorities; he faces a life sentence.

 The ship docks in Genoa.
 When he sees police waiting, Brewster steals Halligan's clothing, cassock, hat and passport in order to evade arrest.
 Two priests appear to welcome “Father Halligan”.
 When Halligan disembarks, wearing Brewster’s flamboyant clothes, he is arrested.
-The Genoa Commissario of Police believes his story when he chants a portion of the Mass.
+The Genoa commissario of police believes his story when he chants a portion of the mass.

-Meanwhile, Brewster makes friends with an Irish priest and ends up staying with him in Rome, at the Monastery of the Three Saints.
+Meanwhile, Brewster makes friends with an Irish priest and ends up staying with him in Rome at the Monastery of the Three Saints.
 At a concert, he remembers his days as a choir boy.

 Now dressed in borrowed clothes, Halligan reluctantly promises to aid the police.
-In Rome, he meets the cynical Commissario of Police.
-On the way to headquarters they stop for a procession.
+In Rome, he meets the cynical commissario of police.
+On the way to headquarters, they stop for a procession.
 Halligan sees Brewster in it and says nothing.
-The Commissario tells Halligan that he will meet him the next morning at the Monastery of the Three Angels, where he is registered.
-Halligan, who actually has no place to stay, realizes that this must be Brewster and finds him there.
+The commissario tells Halligan that he will meet him the next morning at the Monastery of the Three Angels, where he is registered.
+Halligan, who has no place to stay, realizes that this must be Brewster and finds him there.
 Brewster asks for just one day.
 Halligan agrees—and prays for guidance.
 Once he is gone, Brewster follows suit.

 The detective shadowing Halligan for his protection invites him home to supper, but they hear sirens.
 The Monastery of the Three Saints is on fire.
 Halligan runs back to rescue Brewster, who is fine.
 A beam falls, and he rescues Father Halligan.
 They clean up in the fountain of Trevi, then go to the deserted Coliseum, where Halligan asks why Brewster needs the whole day.
-Brewster wants to earn the total indulgence proclaimed by the Pope for the 1950 Holy Year.
+Brewster wants to earn the total indulgence proclaimed by the pope for the 1950 Holy Year.
 He starts by making his first confession in 20 years to Halligan.
 The two then make their way to the sites, with Halligan —and the audience—learning more and more about Brewster.